mishamx/docker-logstash/README.md

-Filebeat for Nginx and other
+Logstash for Nginx and other
 ----------------------------

 How to use?